Singalt16/ruby-unit-test-examples/README.md

 	require 'test/unit'
 	require './exercise'
 	```
+## 3) Create your tests: ##
-3. Create a test case class
+1. Create a test case class

 	```ruby
 	class MyTestCase < Test::Unit::TestCase
 	```
-## 3) Create your tests: ##
-1. Add a test method to your test case
+2. Add a test method to your test case
 	- It is good practice to start the name of your method with the word “test”.

 	```ruby